 There have been two major fires during the Mansion's history.
 The first in 1836 gutted the Mansion which Bishop Baines restored, purchasing the fittings - doors, staircases and neo-classical plasterwork - from nearby Hunstrete House which was being demolished.
 In 1991 tragedy struck again when the Mansion was once more gutted by fire.
 Restoration work took four years to complete and cost £6M.

-The school was originally run by the Clifton Diocese and then by the Christian Brothers but has been under lay management since 1980 and co-educational since 1983.
+The school was originally run by the Clifton Diocese and then by the Christian Brothers, but has been under lay management since 1981 and co-educational since 1983.

-In 2006, The Paragon joined Prior Park Schools and in 2016, Prior Park School Gibraltar was established.
+In 2006, The Paragon joined Prior Park Schools.
+Prior Park School Gibraltar was established in 2016.